microsoft/core/Documentation/prereqs.md

 * openssl-devel
 * zlib
 * libicu-devel
 ## OS X
-OS X requires the following libraries and versions installed:
+OS X libraries :
 * libssl version 1.0.1
 ## Installing the dependencies
-Please follow the recommended practices of each operating system in question.
-For Linux, we recommend using your package manager such as `apt-get` for Ubuntu and `yum` for CentOS.
+using such as `apt-get` for Ubuntu and `yum` for CentOS.
 For OS X and upgrading the libssl, we recommend using [Homebrew](https://brew.sh/); if you do use it, do not forget the link phase you need to do at the end of install (`brew link openssl --force`).